Aethicus Ister

 Aethicus Ister (Aethicus Donares, Aethicus of Istria or Aethicus Ister) was the protagonist of the 7th/8th-century Cosmographia, purportedly written by a man of church Hieronymus (Jerome, but not the Church Father Jerome), who purportedly censors an even older work for producing the book as its censored version.
 It is a forgery from the Middle Ages.

 It describes the travels of Aethicus around the world, and includes descriptions of foreign peoples in usually less than favourable terms.
 It displays a flat Earth cosmology, maybe for making sport of it.
 There are also numerous passages which deal directly with the legends of Alexander the Great.
 Heinz Löwe (1913–1991) found a striking correspondence between the letters of Aethicus and the Old Turkic script.
 He considers Aethicus to be of late Avar ethnicity from the Carpathian basin.
-Aethicus is believed by Franz Brunhölzl to have been a Scythian that lived in the region of nowadays Dobrogea, Romania.
+Aethicus is believed by Franz Brunhölzl to have been a Scythian that lived in the region of present day Dobrogea, Romania.